No results

 Prajnaparamita Hrdaya:

-(Sanskrit); The Heart Sutra, belongs to the Perfection of Wisdom (Prajnaparamita) section of the Mahayana Buddhist Canon is along with the Diamond Sutra, the most prominent representative of the genre.
 The Heart Sutra is very brief, only has 260 Chinese characters.
 Its standard version was translated by Tripitaka Master Xuanzang.
 It contains key concepts of Buddhist Philosophy.
 These include the skandhas, the four noble truths, the cycle of interdependence and the central concept of Mahayana Buddhism, “Emptiness”.
 It is the most popular sutras in Mahayana Buddhism and covers the entire meaning of the Mahāprajñāpāramitā Sūtra.

 Pratyeka Buddhas: